arnogeimer/bouquetfl/README.md

 Simulate heterogeneous client hardware in **federated learning**, all on a single machine.
 This framework allows you to mimic clients with limited CPU, GPU, and RAM resources, enabling research into how federated learning behaves on lower-grade hardware without needing actual diverse devices.

+**Bouquet** - from the French for “a collection of diverse flowers” - captures the idea of gathering many different hardware profiles into one federated learning environment.

 ## 📝 Introduction